sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/02-gpo-configuration.md

 - **User Configuration** settings (screen-saver timeout, Control Panel and command-prompt restrictions) are linked to the **`Departments`** OUs, which contain the **user accounts**.
 These follow the user.
 - **Computer Configuration** settings (removable-storage control, Windows Firewall, Autoplay, audit policy, event-log sizing) are linked to **`Workstations/Computers`**, which contains the **machine objects**.
 These follow the endpoint.

-This separation ensures each setting applies to the object type it actually targets — a computer-side setting linked only to a user OU would never reach the endpoints.
+This separation ensures each setting applies to the object type it actually targets: a computer-side setting linked only to a user OU would never reach the endpoints.
 The domain controller's own audit configuration is provided by the built-in **`Default Domain Controllers Policy`**, independent of the endpoint policies below.

 ---